yakorch/NavigationJSON/README.md

 A repository for 2 tasks.
-First - a navigation system through a json file
+First - a navigation system through a json file.
-Options for user: 'start again', 'exit' at any time
+Options for user: 'start again', 'exit' at any time.
   Module nav_json.py helps you with hints that contain possible choises.
   Running from the command line is supported.
 Argument - a path to a json file.
   Example with file twitter1.json: